-While there are thousands of games that can be played on PS5 through PS5 backward compatibility, a lot less are specifically designed for Sony's newest powerhouse.
+While there are thousands of games that can be played on PS5 through PS5 backward compatibility, very few are specifically designed for Sony's newest powerhouse.
 We've rounded up the very best games you can play on PS5 today and split them up by genre so that you can easily browse what interests you most.
 From RPGs to multiplayer games and free-to-play, we've got you covered.

-For the purposes of this list, we've tried to stick with newly released games with PS5 versions or games that have been updated to take advantage of its extra power.
+For this list, we've tried to stick with newly released games with PS5 versions or updates to take advantage of its extra power.
 Rest assured, it's not an exhaustive list of everything available on the system right now.
 For that, you'll want to check out the best PS4 games.
 As more games are released in the coming months, we'll branch out and add more categories.

 Best PS5 RPGs

-Bluepoint completely remade Demon's Souls as a PS5 launch title, and the attention to detail is immediately apparent.
+Bluepoint completely remade Demon's Souls as a PS5 launch title, and the attention to detail is immediately apparent, as we noted in our review.
 While staying true to the original vision, its graphics are overhauled to meet today's standards.
-With some quality-of-life fixes and small changes here and there, Bluepoint ensured it left any old jank in the past.
+With some quality-of-life fixes and minor changes here and there, Bluepoint ensured it left any old jank in the past.
 What remains is an excellent remake, possibly one of the greatest ever done.
 It's more action-RPG than a straight-up RPG, but it still fits the bill.

 Assassin's Creed Valhalla

-Players have the choice between a male or female Eivor, both of which can be customized with different tattoos and hairstyles.
+Players choose between a male or female Eivor, which can be customized with different tattoos and hairstyles.
 Like its predecessors, Valhalla allows players to equip a bevy of weapons, including the option to dual-wield two shields.
 There is also a large, branching skill tree and over a dozen abilities to unlock.
 No two Eivor's will be the same, so personalize them to your playstyle and start raiding.

 The Nioh Collection

-The Nioh Collection contains remastered editions of both the first and second game in the action-RPG series.
-Nioh follows an Irish samurai in Japan during the 1600s (though a fictionalized fantasy version of it), with gameplay similar to that of Dark Souls.
+The Nioh Collection contains remastered editions of the first and second games in the action-RPG series.
+Nioh follows an Irish samurai in Japan during the 1600s (though a fictionalized fantasy version), with gameplay similar to Dark Souls.
 Nioh 2 is a prequel that takes place during the late 1500s starring a half-yokai, a Japanese demon, working to take down the warlord Toyotomi Hideyoshi.